aleongit/psycopg_test/postgresql-python.md

 .
 Run
 python connect.py

+# How it works.
+.
+First, read database connection parameters from the database.ini file.
+.
+Next, create a new database connection by calling the connect() function.
+.
+Then, create a new cursor and execute an SQL statement to get the PostgreSQL database version.
+.
+After that, read the result set by calling the fetchone() method of the cursor object.
+.
+Finally, close the communication with the database server by calling the close() method of the cursor and connection objects.
 ```

 **2.** <a href="https://www.postgresqltutorial.com/postgresql-python/create-tables/">Creating new PostgreSQL tables in Python</a> – show you how to create new tables in PostgreSQL from Python.

 ```
+# Steps for creating PostgreSQL tables in Python
+.
+First, construct CREATE TABLE statements.
+.
+Next, connect to the PostgreSQL database by calling the connect() function.
+The connect() function returns a connection object.
+.
+Then, create a cursor object by calling the cursor() method of the connection object.
+.
+After that, execute the CREATE TABLE by calling the execute() method of the cursor object.
+.
+Finally, close the communication with the PostgreSQL database server by calling the close() methods of the cursor and connection objects.

 .
 Create a Python program
 create_table.py